Want to create interactive content? It’s easy in Genially!

 1) Know Your People

-• What does each person value ($, status, recognition)?
+Maintain a "users manual" - what does each person value ($, status, recognition)?

-• How does each team member communicate?
+- how does each team member communicate?

-• What is each person good at?
+- what is each person good at?

-• Who works well together (or not)?
+- who works well together (or not)?

 HOMEWORK for April 11